aallendez/holonote/REPORT.md

 ### Nov 30th, 2025
 - Setting up grafana and prometheus monitoring with AWS native resources for initial prototyping.
 In the future will most likely move to my own setup to reduce prodution costs.
-    - This is a snapshot of my grafana dashboard (defined in file `deployment/holonote-backend.json`)
+    - This is a snapshot of my grafana dashboard (defined in file `deployment/holonote-backend.json`) https://g-f2a9ab6939.grafana-workspace.eu-west-1.amazonaws.com/dashboard/snapshot/D8U0XbUENoxWNoGsukydO4SgzX1ZFhqW

-        https://g-f2a9ab6939.grafana-workspace.eu-west-1.amazonaws.com/dashboard/snapshot/D8U0XbUENoxWNoGsukydO4SgzX1ZFhqW
+- Setting up the CD pipeline to read the version from infra variables and deploy the builds with said tag.